Did a Police Officer Use More Force Than the Situation Required?

 - Their actions deprived you of a right guaranteed by the U.S. Constitution

-- You suffered actual harm as a result
+- You suffered actual harm as a result (including psychological or reputational harm)

-The data on NYPD excessive force is striking.
 According to a NYC Comptroller report, CCRB excessive force complaints increased 49% between 2022 and 2023, reaching the highest level since 2013.
 In 2024, individual allegations of excessive or unnecessary force submitted to the CCRB rose again to 7,080 complaints.

 What Evidence Matters in an Excessive Force Case?